amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 #
 use amethyst::core::{SystemDesc, Transform};
 use amethyst::derive::SystemDesc;
-use amethyst::ecs::{Join, Read, ReadStorage, System, SystemData, World, WriteStorage};
+use amethyst::ecs::{Join, Read, ReadStorage, System, World, WriteStorage};
 use amethyst::input::{InputHandler, StringBindings};

 // You'll have to mark PADDLE_HEIGHT as public in pong.rs